-

 Shui Jingui is not just tea, it is a work of art created by nature and human hands.

-Shui Jin Gui is rightfully one of the most refined and delicate teas.
-Perfect when you want peace and quiet.
+Shui Jin Gui is rightfully considered one of the most refined and delicate teas.
+It's perfect for those seeking peace and quiet.

 Name in Chinese